alexwong23/e-legal/README.md

 Heroku link: (https://e-legal.herokuapp.com/)

 An online EPL Football voting website built with NodeJS Express, websockets and MongoDB and linked up with external API data.
+Users were awarded tokens for every correct prediction.
+In case users run out of tokens, a cron job would run every sunday night, awarding 10 tokens to all users.
+The match info were pulled from an open-source external API.
+Changes in the match info were updated on the client using web-sockets so users would not need to refresh the page to get the latest updates.

 Built while exploring NodeJS and integration of MongoDB.

 # Diagrams and Wireframes